howardsolutions/fullstack-ts/README.md

 It allows developers to define `API contracts using TypeScript types`

 which can be used both for implementation and type generation on the client side

+## What is the primary goal of the TRPC approach to defining server functions?

+To make calling server code from the client feel like calling a local function, with full type safety and automatic validation